-- 6.1.1 The weekly site inspections were conducted by the ET with Contractor's representative and/or Jockey Club's representative on 26th January, 3rd, 10th, 17th & 24th February 2006 and the monthly joined site inspection with IEC and the Contractor's representative undertaken on 24th February 2006.
-The following observations and recommendations were made. - 6.1.2 The environmental permit was displayed at the existing Kau Sai Chau pier and relevant documents were available at the existing administration building.
+6.1.2 The weekly site inspections were conducted by the ET with Contractor's representative and/or Jockey Club's representative on 3rd, 8th, 10th, 15th, 22nd March 2006 and the monthly joined site inspection with IEC and the Contractor's representative undertaken on 22nd March 2006.
+The following observations and recommendations were made.